 How do I know if I'm in love?

 One main way you know you’re in love is that you always think about the other person.
 You feel like you can't get them off of your mind.
 That's because the brain releases the “love drug” hormone called phenylethylamine when you fall in love with someone which creates the feeling of infatuation with your partner.

 What are the 5 most important things in a relationship?

 The 5 most important things in a relationship are trust, respect, love, attention, and communication.

 What are red flags in a relationship?

-Some signs that your relationship may be on the brink of disaster are when your partner drives a wedge between you and your family and friends, they have drastic mood swings and are often on a short fuse, they become secretive about their life, and they start to give you manipulative guilt trips.
+There are some red flags that may show that your relationship is on the brink of disaster.
+These red flags are seen when your partner drives a wedge between you and your family and friends, they have drastic mood swings and are often on a short fuse, they become secretive about their life, and they start to give you manipulative guilt trips.